uhlerlab/image2reg/README.md

 #### 3. Running the demo application

-There are three variants of our Image2Reg demo application we have developed.
+There are three versions of our Image2Reg demo application we have developed.
 - [**Image2Reg for test inputs**](test_demo.md):   This variant runs our demo with default parameters and example inputs to quickly verify its functionality.
 - [**Image2Reg for user-provided inputs**](user_demo.md):  This variant enables the application of our pipeline to user-provided input images.
 - [**Image2Reg for reproducibility**](reproducibility_demo.md): This variant reproduces the results of the leave-one-target-out cross-validation for five selected perturbation conditions described in our paper.

-**Please click on the name of the variant you would like to run and follow the instructions.**
+**Please click on the name of the version you would like to run and follow the instructions.**

 > [!NOTE]
 > We recommend to first run the variant of our Image2Reg pipeline using test inputs before running it with user-provided inputs.